pagkly/Zed/Investopedia4/Ripple Definition.md

 ## Beyond the Ripple

 Dow Theory teaches traders how to identify the primary trend and trade along with that trend to realize the greatest success.
-While predicting the duration and extent of the trend can be difficult, Rhea’s book _The Dow Theory_ insists that traders can catch the big moves of the primary trend and realize success in the stock market.
+While predicting the duration and extent of the trend can be difficult, Rhea’s book _The Dow Theory_ insists that traders can catch the big moves of the primary trend and realize success in the [[Stock|stock]] market.

 Secondary movements that occur with the trend are known as the waves and happen alongside the primary trend.
 Waves are significant moves higher or lower in the direction of the primary trend.
 In these cases, traders may find occasional opportunities to trade with or against the primary trend by following the waves with some success.

 The day to day or shorter term price movements that make up the waves are the ripples that Dow Theory pioneers caution against.
 Dow Theory researchers suggest that the ripples occurring in the market are erratic and difficult to trade with any level of success.

-Overall, Dow Theory seeks to conceptualize tides, waves and ripples as components that comprehensively help traders to follow security price movements and potentially identify profitable trading opportunities.
+Overall, Dow Theory seeks to conceptualize tides, waves and ripples as components that comprehensively help traders to follow [[Security|security]] price movements and potentially identify profitable trading opportunities.
 It is believed that these three components often work together to create the overall movements of a [[security’s]](https://www.investopedia.com/terms/s/security.asp) price over time.